Do you feel like you are swallowing needles while eating meals?

-You’ll get to know about it from its specific signs of strep throat.
+You’ll get to know about it from the specific signs of strep throat.

 Of course yes.
-But treatment to a airborne particle such as pollen driven throat irritation is little complicated.
+But treatment to an airborne particle such as pollen driven throat irritation is a little complicated.

-Therefore,addressing the exact cause of your allergies can help you get rid of sore throat once and for all.
+Therefore, addressing the exact cause of your allergies can help you get rid of a sore throat once and for all.